-Yes, says “How Tobacco Smoke Causes Disease,” a 704-page report from the U.S. Surgeon General’s office.
+Yes, according to “How Tobacco Smoke Causes Disease,” a 704-page report from the United States Surgeon General’s office.
 Because tobacco has thousands of addictive chemicals that cause cancer, even a whiff of tobacco can adversely affect the body, the report found.

 - The lining of your nose and esophagus becomes red and irritated from the chemicals and smoke.
 You may start to cough.

 - The good bacteria in your mouth die, leading to dry mouth and bad breath.

 - The back of your mouth begins to itch.

 - The heat and tar from your cigarette can discolor your teeth, gums and lips.
 Over time, wrinkles and age spots appear.
 Quitting protects your skin from premature aging.

 - Puckering to take a drag causes fine lines to form around your lips — a dead giveaway that you smoke, because these don’t normally appear on nonsmokers.